mackdoyle/osx-auto-config/README.md

 - Mac Attire
 - Getup

+WARNING: This project is still in the initial development phase.
+Many recipes are just place holders at this point.
+I do welcome comments on its direction, however.

 OS X Auto Config provisions a Mac with all the tools needed for the modern programmer.
 With a single command you can configure a new machine or have it add great tools you may be missing.

 ## Get Started